Natural Help for Your Child's Constipation

 Assess your child's current diet and patterns

-We look at what your child is eating, drinking, and how active they are — identifying the specific dietary gaps and habits contributing to constipation.
+We look at what your child is eating, drinking, and how active they are – identifying patterns that may be contributing to constipation.

 Build a fiber-increasing plan your child will actually follow